mseonKim/URP-VolumetricFog-ForwardPlus/README.md

    (In other words, only MainLight is working for Forward)

-3. Additional light shadows are not supported due to performance
-4. DiffuseGI not contributes to lighting
+3. DiffuseGI not contributes to lighting
-5. Noise texture is not supported
+4. Noise texture is not supported